zachary-weston/cursor-azure-devops-mcp/README.md

 - Get work item comments with metadata (including mentions and reactions)
 - Get detailed code changes for pull requests (view file contents before and after changes)
 - Create comments on pull requests (with support for replying to existing comments)
+- Test Plan Management:
+  - List all test plans in a project
+  - Get test plan details by ID
+  - List test suites in a test plan
+  - Get test suite details by ID
+  - List test cases in a test suite
+- Smart Response Handling:
+  - Automatic truncation of large responses to fit AI model limits
+  - Preservation of essential fields in truncated responses
+  - Metadata about truncation status and original size
+- Project Configuration:
+  - Default project support from configuration
+  - Fallback to configuration when project is not specified
+  - Proper error handling for missing project information

+## Changelog

+### Version 1.0.3

+#### Added
+- Test Plan Management Support:
+  - New tool: `azure_devops_test_plans` - List all test plans for a project
+  - New tool: `azure_devops_test_plan` - Get a test plan by ID
+  - New tool: `azure_devops_test_suites` - List all test suites for a test plan
+  - New tool: `azure_devops_test_suite` - Get a test suite by ID
+  - New tool: `azure_devops_test_cases` - List all test cases for a test suite

+#### Enhanced
+- Response Size Management:
+  - Added intelligent response truncation (max 50KB by default)
+  - Preserved essential fields in truncated responses
+  - Added truncation metadata in responses
+- Project Configuration:
+  - Added support for default project from configuration
+  - Improved project parameter handling in all test-related methods
+  - Added proper error handling for missing project information

+#### Fixed
+- Parameter ordering in test suite methods to comply with TypeScript requirements
+- Error handling improvements in test-related API calls
+- Response formatting for large test suite responses

 ## Installation